Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 12. Loretta Young and Clark Gable's Secret Daughter—1935

-Decades after Loretta Young's pregnancy, Judy Lewis revealed she is the daughter of Young and Clark Gable.
+Decades after Loretta Young's pregnancy, Judy Lewis revealed she was the daughter of Young and Clark Gable.
 The pregnancy is worth mentioning because it seems unique.
 Twenty-two years old and unmarried Young and Gable, 34 and wedded to Maira Langham, had a short-lived romance while filming The Call of the Wild in Washington State.

 While pregnant, she stayed in Europe to ward off rumors and a scandal.
 Their baby arrived on November 6, 1935.
-A little over a year and a half, Young brought her home and told the media she adopted the child.
+A little over a year and a half, Young brought her home and told the media she had adopted the child.
 Lewis passed away in 2011 at the age of 76.